admiralorbiter/stupid_simple_video_editor/README.md

 3. Select a video from the library
 4. Use the video player to find start/end points
 5. Enter a clip name and create your clip
+6. Manage your clips in the Clips Library:
+   - View all clips or filter by source video
+   - Delete individual clips or select multiple for batch deletion
+   - View clip thumbnails for easy identification

 ## Tech Stack